 Perhaps the major shortcoming is the manner in which the ammunition is kept in Russian tanks.
 In the T-72 series, the shells are located in a rotating carousel that is directly under the turret whereby the crew is.
 When a single penetration occurs along with a chain reaction, the total turret is set exploding in an event which soldiers call the “jack-in-the-box” effect.

 Western tanks such as the Abrams or Leopard are constructed in a different way.
-Their ammunition is placed in compartments that are armored and have blow-out panels.
+Their ammunition is placed in compartments that are armoured and have blow-out panels.
 In case the worst happens, the explosion force goes outward through the blow-out panel rather than ripping through the crew compartment.
-This one design feature has saved the lives of a vast number of Western crews while a large number of Russian ones have been killed.
+This one design feature has saved the lives of a major number of Western crews while a large number of Russian have been killed due to unavailability of protection to tank ammunition storage.

 Training and the Human Factor